Shopping hours: United States

-In the U.S., the various levels of government generally do not regulate the hours of the vast majority of retailers (though there are exceptions, such as the blue law), and with the main exception being shops licensed to sell spirits and other alcoholic beverages (for shopping hours, see alcohol sale hours by state) and car dealerships.
+In the United States, the various levels of government generally do not regulate the hours of the vast majority of retailers (though there are exceptions, such as the blue law), and with the main exception being shops licensed to sell spirits and other alcoholic beverages (for shopping hours, see alcohol sale hours by state) and car dealerships.
 Shopping hours vary widely based on management considerations and customer needs.
 Key variables are the size of the metropolitan area, the type of store, and the size of the store.

 Las Vegas, Nevada is the notable exception to all the traditions just described.
 Las Vegas is world-famous for its 24-hour local culture since it is an area with large gaming and tourism industries that operate 24/7.
 Since many of the employees in the city's primary industries work overnight shifts — and because Nevada has few laws in regard to operating hours for any type of commercial activity — many businesses cater to such workers.
 Thus, Las Vegas is home to many 24-hour car dealerships, dental clinics, auto mechanics, computer shops, and even some smaller clothing stores.